joa/haxe-sublime2-bundle/README.markdown

 Restart Sublime Text 2

 # Troubleshooting

-On my Ubuntu, the plugin seemed to complain about pyexpat.
+ - On my Ubuntu, the plugin seemed to complain about pyexpat.
 I had to link my local python2.6 to Sublime's lib directory:

         ln -s /usr/lib/python2.6 [Sublime dir]/lib/

+ - On my Mac, SublimeCodeIntel conflicts with the plugin, hiding the completion list after pressing '.'.

 # Usage